ATL64/electoral-systems/Readme.md

 ![Tests](https://github.com/Valiant-Data/electoral-systems/actions/workflows/tests.yml/badge.svg)

+Main contributor for this project is Alejandro de Miquel https://github.com/alejandrodemiquel

 This repository contains a [Dash](https://plotly.com/dash/) app aimed at visualising and analysing the effects that using different electoral systems would have had in past parliamentary elections (house of representatives).